Venetian Crusade: Battle of Hab

 In Baldwin's narrow tactical victory, the Crusaders suffered serious losses.
 It may be surmised that the Turkish army also took painful losses, since Ilghazi withdrew his men from the fight, though he claimed victory nevertheless.
 Strategically, it was a Christian victory which preserved the Principality of Antioch for several generations.
-According to Walter the Chancellor, the crusaders routed the Muslims, but Matthew of Edessa stated that "neither side was defeated nor was victorious".
+According to Walter the Chancellor, the Crusaders routed the Muslims, but Matthew of Edessa states "neither side was defeated nor was victorious".

-As Baldwin claimed victory and returned to Antioch, he retook Sarmin and Kafartab, two castles taken by Ilghazi from Antioch after the Battle of Ager Sanguinis.
-Then Baldwin went to retake Al-Rusafa and Ma'arrat al-Numan, taken by the Munquidites of Shaizar.
-Both cities surrendered and after that, Baldwin recovered every stronghold taken by Ilghazi after the Battle of Ager Sanguinis except for Atharib and Zardana.
-One historian notes that, "without opposition, Baldwin was able to recapture some of the places lost."
-However, after the battle, Toghtekin and Ilghazi returned to Aleppo claiming victory too because of the many prisoners they took, especially from Robert the Leper’s contingent and Robert the Leper himself.
+As Baldwin claimed victory and returned to Antioch, he retook Sarmin and Kafartab.
+Then Baldwin went to retake Al-Rusafa and Ma'arrat al-Numan.
+Both cities surrendered, and Baldwin recovered every stronghold taken by Ilghazi after the Battle of Ager Sanguinis except for Atharib and Zardana.
+One historian notes "without opposition, Baldwin was able to recapture some of the places lost."
+However, after the battle, Toghtekin and Ilghazi returned to Aleppo claiming victory too because of the many prisoners they took, especially Robert the Leper and his men.
 But they also needed funds.
 Robert was taken to Damascus where he offered 10,000 dinars as ransom to Toghtekin.
 However, he refused to convert to Islam for which Toghtekin beheaded him.
-His skull was decorated with jewels and Toghtekin used it as a drinking cup.
-Robert's sons, William of Zardana and Garenton of Saone inherited his estates.
+His skull was decorated with jewels, and Toghtekin used it as a drinking cup.
+Robert's sons William of Zardana and Garenton of Saone inherited his estates.
 Robert's descendants possessed Saone until it was captured by Saladin in 1188.

-Baldwin returned to Antioch two days later, where the townspeople and the patriarch gave him a "victor's welcome".
-Before leaving Antioch, he granted the County of Edessa to Joscelin of Courtenay, stabilizing the county.
-When Baldwin left, it became accepted that he would remain regent for Antioch while Bernard of Valence would hold power over the Principality and most of its affairs.
+Baldwin returned to Antioch and granted the County of Edessa to Joscelin, stabilizing the county.
+When Baldwin left, it became accepted that he would remain regent for Antioch while Bernard would hold power over the principality and most of its affairs.